ryan-mcclue/unsw/scif1004/viruses.md

 bringing back spanish flu from dead soldier in permafrost

-mosquito very common virus vector
+mosquito very common virus vector bats better harbour of virus and mutation as only mammal that flies

 ## Outbreak
 political, economical and technical issues associated with scientific issues